 The complexities of many research questions, and the complex problems of today’s global society, demand responses that draw on the integrated insights of multiple disciplines.
 Gaining interdisciplinary experience is an important component of graduate education.
 Future-oriented graduate training that prepares our students for impactful careers within and beyond the academy must foster their ability to negotiate epistemologies, methodologies, interpretative frameworks, and evidence bases across disciplines and domains.
-The Kenneth P. Dietrich School of Arts and Sciences supports interdisciplinary activities as part of its mission to foster diverse excellence and innovation in graduate education.
+The Kenneth P. Dietrich School of Arts and Sciences supports interdisciplinary activities as part of its mission to foster diverse and inclusive excellence and innovation in graduate education.
 To facilitate bold and imaginative boundary-crossings in graduate education, training, and experiences, the Office of Graduate Studies establishes the Graduate Programming Incubator (GRAD –PI).

 The complexities of many research questions, and the complex problems of today’s global society, demand responses that draw on the integrated insights of multiple disciplines.
-Innovation in 21st-century scholarship will to a significant extent depend on converent research that integrates expertise, knowedge, and techniques across theoretical, interpretative, and experimental fields in the arts and humanities, social sciences, natural sciences, and other domains.
+Innovation in 21st-century scholarship will to a significant extent depend on convergence research that integrates expertise, knowedge, and techniques across theoretical, interpretative, and experimental fields in the arts and humanities, social sciences, natural sciences, and other domains.

 Future-oriented graduate training must foster our students’ ability to negotiate epistemologies, methodologies, interpretative frameworks, and evidence bases across disciplines and domains.
-Graduate students who engage critically and confidently with inter- and transdisciplinary approaches will be prepared for the research environments of the 21st century, and for impactful careers across all employment sectors.
+Graduate students who engage critically and confidently with inter- and transdisciplinary approaches will be prepared for the research environments of the 21st century and for impactful careers across all employment sectors.

 Yet, practicing interdisciplinary teaching, learning, and research continues to challenge graduate schools.
 Institutional structures and rewards tend to privilege disciplinary purity and limit cross-disciplinary collaboration in graduate training and education.
 Experiments with interdisciplinarity are often constrained by the epistemological sovereignty of a dominant discipline.
 The border zones between disciplines can be uncomfortable territory for the intellectual traveler.
 The project of seeking meaningful and transformative integration of problem formulation and methods across disciplines is both risky and demanding.
 Interdisciplinary pedagogy can seem intellectually, socially, and emotionally threatening.1